Skip to content

 The invited person will receive an email with instructions on how to sign in and get started.

 Need to invite a whole team?
 FastQuery includes a bulk data grid that lets you add several people at once.
-Just fill in the names, emails, roles, and locations in the grid — like working in a spreadsheet — and send all the invitations together.
+Just fill in the names, emails, roles, and facilities in the grid — like working in a spreadsheet — and send all the invitations together.

 Each user is assigned a role that controls what they can see and do in FastQuery: